-Envirico have been commissioned by Office of Public Works (OPW) to provide ecological consultancy services for the proposed extension of approximately 100m of a crash deck at Cross Cove, Skellig Michael, Co.
+Envirico have been commissioned by Office of Public Works (OPW) to provide ecological services to address the concerns in relation to the installation of the cable stays on the crash decks on Skellig Michael, Co.
 Kerry.

 In accordance with the EC Habitats Directive 92/43/EEC (hereafter 'The Habitats Directive') a Screening for Appropriate Assessment (AA) must be undertaken for all projects and/or plans to assess whether there is potential for Likely Significant Effects (LSEs) from the project or plan on European sites (Natura 2000 sites); comprising Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
 The proposed development site is located within the island of Skellig Michael, Co.
 Kerry, with the immediate surrounds typically made up of a landing pier, lighthouse road, associated sea wall, and coastal habitats.
 No surface water environments are within the project boundary.
-A location map is presented in Figure 3 and Figure 5.